Stripe acquires automated payments reconciliation company Recko

-Payments giant Stripe has announced plans to acquire Recko, an Indian company specializing in payments reconciliation.
-Terms of the deal were not disclosed.
+Payments giant Stripe has announced plans to acquire Recko, a company headquartered in Bengaluru, India, that specializes in payments reconciliation.
+The terms of the deal were not disclosed.

-Payments reconciliation, for the uninitiated, is a form of bookkeeping that involves comparing internal accounting records against external bank statements to ensure everything matches and there are no discrepancies.
-For smaller companies with fewer transactions, reconciliation can be a reasonably straight forward process — but as a company grows and starts dealing with multiple currencies, chargebacks, refunds, and more, things can get complicated pretty quickly.
+Payments reconciliation, for the uninitiated, is a form of bookkeeping that involves comparing internal accounting records against external bank statements to ensure everything matches and that there are no discrepancies.
+For smaller companies with fewer transactions, reconciliation can be a reasonably straightforward process — but as a company grows and starts dealing with multiple currencies, chargebacks, refunds, and more, things can get complicated pretty quickly.

 “Payments reconciliation shouldn’t be a mild headache that balloons into a migraine as a company grows — it should be an easy, highly automated process,” Stripe’s chief product officer Will Gaybrick noted in a press release.